sreno77/coffee-empire/README.md

 - Achievements to unlock as you progress
 - Animated floating text and tooltips for a polished UI
 - All graphics are local PNGs for a fun, themed experience
+- **Auto-save and load**: Your progress is saved when you close the app and restored when you reopen it

 ## Getting Started